NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/analysis_archive/_index.md

 from the selector defined above.
   * expiration_days: This allows the exclusion filter to expire.
 When set to -1, the exclusion filter does not expire
-* max_images_per_account: This setting may only be applied on a single "system_global" rule, and controls the maximum number of images allows in the anchore deployment (that are not archived).
-If this number is exceeded, anchore will transition (according to the transition field value) the oldest images exceeding this maximum count.
+* max_images_per_account: This setting may only be applied on a single "system_global" rule, and controls the maximum number of images allows in the nextlinux deployment (that are not archived).
+If this number is exceeded, nextlinux will transition (according to the transition field value) the oldest images exceeding this maximum count.

 ### Rule conflicts and application: